 For UA Faculty

-Our staff members are based at and operate UA Science: Flandrau, Biosphere 2, Mt Lemmon SkyCenter, Tumamoc Hill, Laboratory for Tree-Ring Research, and the Steward Observatory Mirror Laboratory.
-Together, these venues serve more than 160,000 people annually.
+Outreach Venues: Our staff members are based at and operate through UA Science: Flandrau, Biosphere 2, UA Science Mt.
+Lemmon SkyCenter, Tumamoc Hill, the Laboratory for Tree-Ring Research, and the Richard F. Caris Mirror Laboratory.
+Together, these six venues serve more than 160,000 people annually.
 For more information, please open the UA Science Venues tab at the top of this page.

-In addition to expertise in exhibit and hardscape design, standards-based lesson plan creation and other informal science education and outreach products, our team possesses the full range of multimedia capabilities including film, still photography, sound design, web page design, and social media expertise.
-This wide-ranging experience allows us to fully engage the community with UA Science.
+Exhibits and Multimedia: In addition to expertise in exhibit and hardscape design, standards-based lesson plan creation, and other informal science education and outreach products, our team possesses a full range of multimedia capabilities including film, still photography, sound design, web page design, and social media expertise.
+This wide-range of experience allows UA Science to fully engage with the community.

-UA Science Connections provides a menu of opportunities for researchers: any researcher working on a grant proposal can plug into this group to get help to develop an education and public outreach (E/PO) plan for the grant proposal, to implement an E/PO component tied to the research of the project, and to amplify the impact of the project’s E/PO particularly in the Science, Technology, Engineering and Mathematics (STEM).
+UA Science Connections also provides a menu of opportunities for researchers.
+Any researcher working on a grant proposal can plug into this group to get help to develop an education and public outreach (E/PO) plan for the grant proposal, to implement an E/PO component tied to the research of the project, and to amplify the impact of the project’s E/PO particularly in the fields of Science, Technology, Engineering, and Mathematics (STEM).
 Contact us today!
-Shipherd Reed, Matthew Adamson, Jennifer Fields

-Many private foundations make grants for education and public outreach.
-The Grant, Information, Facilitation, and Training (GIFT) Center supports University of Arizona faculty, staff, and development personnel with non-governmental charitable grantseeking activities.
+Many private foundations offer grants for education and public outreach.
+The Grant, Information, Facilitation, and Training (GIFT) Center supports University of Arizona faculty, staff, and development personnel with non-governmental charitable grant seeking activities.

 - Life Sciences